DroneBridge/ESP32/README.md

 ### Wiring

-1. Connect UART of ESP32 to a 3.3V UART of your flight controller.
+1. Connect the UART of the ESP32 to a 3.3V UART of your flight controller.
 2. Set the flight controller port to the desired protocol.

 (Power the ESP32 module with a stable 3.3-5V power source)